getspacecode/getspacecode/README.md

 - I'm learning Linux, designing NeoVim and a lot of other things, playing with the operating system like a child in the sand.
 - Also,I am looking for a job.
-- I'm starting to learn new technologies soon.
+- I'm starting to learn new technologies.